Test Id : BRBPS

 This test is validated for normally sterile sources.

 In extenuating circumstances, sequencing, especially next-generation sequencing, may be associated with an extended turnaround time, approaching, or possibly exceeding, the published maximum report available time (28 days).
+This typically happens if repeat testing is needed, information about the specimen is being sought, or orthogonal testing is being performed.

 Supportive Data

 One hundred thirty positive patient specimens were available for accuracy studies and correlated with results of culture, organism-specific polymerase chain reaction (PCR), or previous broad-range bacterial PCR and sequencing.
 In addition, 63 negative samples from previous Sanger sequence-based testing were used in verification.
 All samples were tested with both Sanger and next-generation sequencing (NGS) technologies enabling resolution of poor-quality Sanger results and identifying polybacterial presence in some samples.
-Using criteria established in verification, sensitivity of the assay is 99% and specificity is 97%.
+Using criteria established in verification, analytical sensitivity of the assay is 99% and specificity is 97%.
 Some samples were spiked with gram-negative or gram-positive bacteria due to the scarcity of clinically positive samples.
 Testing demonstrated 100% correlation with expected results from spiked material.

 The limit of detection was less than 65 colony forming units per PCR reaction for all sources as determined by spiking Streptococcus gallolyticus and Escherichia coli into PCR-negative fresh tissue, synovial fluid, formalin-fixed, paraffin-embedded tissue, sonicate fluid, body fluid, and cerebrospinal fluid.